Prag8855/aab/README.md

 Run `mise test`.
 It will run all available tests.

 Run `mise test-ui` to only run the UI tests.
-Run `mise test-ui --update-snapshots` to generate new visual testing snapshots if the UI has changed.
+Run `mise update-snapshots` to generate new visual testing snapshots if the UI has changed.

 Run `mise test-api` to only run the backend and API tests.